Viviane G. Ali

 -

-Helpfull for studying rare, cryptic and endangered species.
+Helpfull for studying cryptic and highly endangered species.

-Here we use seawater samples coupled with ITS2 (Nichols & Marko 2019, Alexander et al. 2020, Dugal et al. 2021, West et al. 2021) and 12S (Miya et al. 2015) marker genes to investigate the coral and elasmobranch diversity that could be found through the lens of seawater from the Panama TEP reefs and estuaries.
+Here we use seawater samples coupled with ITS2 (Brian et al. 2019, Alexander et al. 2020) and 12S (Miya et al. 2015) marker genes to investigate the coral, sponges and elasmobranch diversity that could be found through the lens of seawater from Panama and Costa Rica TEP reefs and estuaries.